pvs2401/volterra-tutorial/docs/4_ingress_gateway.md

-# Ingress Gatewayの設定
+# Configure Ingress Gateway

-Kubernetes Serviceはそのままでは外部からアクセスできないため、作成したAppStack上のアプリケーションに外部から接続できるようにIngress Gatewayを設定します。Internet上のMeshを利用しても良いですし、ローカルのDCS Nodeの利用も可能です。
+Since Kubernetes Service cannot be accessed externally out of the box, configure the Ingress Gateway so that you can connect externally to the application on the AppStack that you created.You can use Mesh on the Internet, or you can use a local DCS Node.

-Ingress GatewayはHTTP/TCP loadbalancerとして動作します。Loadlabancerの宛先はOrigin Poolとして、定義します。
+The Ingress Gateway acts as an HTTP/TCP loadbalancer.The destination of the Loadlabancer is defined as the Origin Pool.

 ![ingress_gw1](./pics/ingress_gw1.svg)

-## Origin poolの作成
+## Create Origin pool

-Virtual Kubernetesの設定で作成したNginxを外部からアクセスできるようにIngress Gatewayを設定します。作成したNginx ServiceをOrigin poolとして登録します。 Manage -> Loab Balancers -> Origin Pools で `Add Origin Pool`を選択します。
+Configure the Ingress Gateway so that Nginx created in the Virtual Kubernetes configuration can be accessed externally.Register the Nginx Service you created as the Origin pool.
+Select `Add Origin Pool` in Manage -> Loab Balancers -> Origin Pools.

-以下の設定をします
+Configure the following settings

 - Name: `nginx-endpoint`
 - Origin Servers
   - Select Type of Origin Server: `k8s Service Name of Origin Server on given Sites.`
-  - Service Name: `nginx.namespace`を入力します。 (`kubernetes service名.namespace`のフォーマット）
+  - Service Name: `nginx.Enter 'namespace'. ('kubernetes service name.format of 'namespace')
   - Select Site or Virtual Site: `Virtual Site` -> `namespace/pref-tokyo`
   - Select Network on the Site: `Vk8s Networks on Site`
 - Port: `80`